redhat-documentation/vale-at-red-hat/vale-at-red-hat-blog.md

 [Rolfe] Here are my updates on studious-fortnight.

-**Goal**: To make studious-fortnight become a "Vale at Red Hat" repo that's worthy of moving over to Red Hat doc tools repo.
+**Goal**: To make studious-fortnight become a "Vale at Red Hat" repository worth moving over to the Red Hat doc tools repository.

 **What I've done recently**:
 - I updated the studious' with the Vale style from the Che eclipse documentation project that Yana and Fabrice developed.